GHDR90/orige-networks/src/lib/assets/how-to-use.md

 Once you type your search one or more nodes will appear.
 If you click on the node, a box will appear on the left of your screen with all the related metadata.
 You will notice that a button will open at the top left called “**show hidden neighbours**”.
 If you click on that, you will be able to visualise the nodes (biblical passages or work references) related to the one matching your search.
 For example, if you search for Princ.
 2.2.2 and you click on the “show hidden neighbours” button, you will visualise the network of biblical quotations related to that passage.

 If you click on a single node, you will see that another button appears, called “**Show extra degree of neighbours**”.
 If you click on that you will visualise other nodes that are related to your primary node via its attachments (either biblical references or Origen’s work references).
+Another possible use of this function regards the visualisation of all biblical passages connected to a specific verse (e.g., those associated with Heb 1:3).
+First, the verse must be searched using the free-text bar.
+After clicking on Heb 1:3 node, clear the search field and click on “show extra degree of neighbours.”
+The interface will then display all biblical citations linked to that passage, allowing users to explore its broader intertextual network.

  **Please note** that the search must perfectly match the text of the reference.
 You can find abbreviations of Origen’s work and biblical books in the [Glossaries section](https://ghdr90.github.io/orige-networks/glossaries).
 Biblical quotations follow the following quotation style: Abbreviated biblical book + space + chapter + colon + versicule (e.g. Col 1:10); Origen’s work references follow the following: Abbreviated work’s name + full stop + chapter + verses.
 Chapter and verses are always separated by a full stop (eg. Comm.Jo.
 5.7).